-- My process of deciding that Bowe Bergdahl is not in any sense a war resister, now iin two stages: my Guernica, a meditation about the difficulties of war storytelling.
+- Two articles from different stages as I pondered whether Sgt.
+Bowe Bergdahl is not in any sense a war resister: my Guernica, a meditation about the difficulties of war storytelling.
 The Bergdahl Dilemma, and my Newsworks essay in prep for the WHYY panel, “Is Bowe Bergdahl…?”

 - For the Philadelphia Inquirer, I’ve been doing some historical spins on current events.
 For Memorial Day, I talked about Vietnam-era resisters who were also WWII veterans; when Congress tried to derail the Iran nuclear deal, it was time to talk about George Logan.

 - A 2014 Veterans Day piece about the Iraq vets I knew who were intimately familiar with the land now being claimed by the “Islamic State.”

 - For Boston Review, an essay about veterans, trauma and dissent written in response to Chris Hedges.

 - The Wrong Question: Interview with Joshua E.S.
 Phillips, author of None of Us Were Like This Before: American Soldiers and Torture.

 - On the Issues, a wonky feminist journal, asked me to comment for their issue on women and war.
 I love the title they gave it.

 - Editorials for WVFC: Supreme Court Preview- Women and Walmart v.
 Dukes, After Health Reform Vote, What Now?; After Giffords Shooting, More Bravery Needed, and With Respect, Justice Scalia, Women are Real Persons.